LumberFlow

 Why it matters

-If you need live tariff context while reading, start with LumberFlow's free Canada Softwood Lumber Duty Tracker.
+If you need live duty context while reading, start with LumberFlow's free Canada Softwood Lumber Duty Tracker.
+It gives buyers a current view of tariff exposure without forcing them to piece together stale headlines, old review notices, and supplier email threads.

-The review on July 1, 2026 is the agreement's first formal six-year joint review.
-If the parties do not confirm extension, the agreement does not suddenly disappear in 2026.
-It can move into annual review mode and remain in force beyond 2026.
+What happens on July 1, 2026 is the agreement's first formal six-year joint review under Article 34.7.
+At that meeting, the parties decide whether to extend the agreement's term for another 16 years.
+If one or more parties do not confirm extension, the agreement does not suddenly vanish in 2026.
+Instead, it moves into annual review mode and can remain in force until July 1, 2036 if no extension is agreed before then.

 The 2026 dates that actually matter

-For buyers, the real signal window is now through June 2026, not just the review date.
+For buyers, this means the real signal window is now through June 2026, not just the review date.
+If you are negotiating annual programs, resetting quarterly pricing, or deciding how much Canadian volume to lock in for late summer, that timing matters.

 Why the 2026 review and softwood lumber duties are connected